BCleverly/km/SPECIFICATION.md

     spatie/laravel-activitylog: To create a comprehensive audit trail of user and admin actions.

+    spatie/laravel-google-fonts: To easily download and use Google Fonts locally.

 3. Database Schema Design

 Below is a proposed schema.
 Primary keys are id (unsigned big integer), and timestamps (created_at, updated_at) are assumed for all tables.